ToshioCP/Gtk4-tutorial/src/sec3.src.md

 ### GtkApplication and g\_application\_run

-Usually people write a programming code to make an application.
+Usually people write programming code to make an application.
 What are applications?
-Applications are software that runs using libraries, which includes OS, frameworks and so on.
+Applications are software that runs using libraries, which includes the OS, frameworks and so on.
-In Gtk4 programming, GtkApplication is an object that runs on Gtk libraries.
+In Gtk4 programming, the GtkApplication is a program (or executable) that runs using Gtk libraries.

-The basic way how to write GtkApplication is as follows.
+The basic way to write a GtkApplication is as follows.

-- Creates a GtkApplication instance.
+- Create a GtkApplication instance.
-- Runs the application.
+- Run the application.

 That's all.
 Very simple.